Ansett/drbt-profits/public/callredirection.md

 ### Adjust values to your liking:
-The values in my example above are indeed all just random values and are not thought through at all.
+The values gwei, limits an other scrapping values are just examples.
 You should use your own values.

 To edit the buy order values, follow the steps of "Setting up transformations" section while editing the values before validating the big paste:
 - Adjust **gwei delta** amounts after the colon on each `GWEI_FOR_...` line